raw-lab/DeGenPrime/README.md

 --max_temp:           <int>, Sets the maximum primer melting temperature.
 This has a maximum value of 65.0 (degrees Celsius) and must be larger than --min_temp.
 --primer_conc:        <int>, Sets the concentration of the PCR primer in nM.
 This has a minimum value of 50.0 nM, and this program will raise any value smaller to this value.
 --protein            This tag will cause the program to interpret the input file as a sequence of amino acids and translate the amino acids into nucleotides then save the output file as <filename>_protein.faa.
+--output_file:<file> This tag specifies the output csv file where the program data will be saved.
+If this tag is not included, the filename will write output to the same filename as the input filename but will replace the file extension with '.csv'
 --salt_conc:          <int>, Sets the concentration of monovalent ions in mM.
 This has a minimum value of 50.0 mM, and this program will raise any value smaller to this value.
 --search_fwd:         <string>, The string represents a forward primer.
 Searches the collected list of forward primers to see if the argument primer is within them.
 If this primer is included, it gives its relative position on the ordered list by penalty.
 This tag is not compatible with --test.
 --search_rev:         <string>, This tag is similar to --search_fwd, but is for the reverse primer list.
 It is also not compatible with --test.